-Understanding Domain Registration, DNS, and Web Wosting
+Understanding Domain Registration, DNS, and Web Hosting

 These terms are often confusing because they are all important, but completely separate terms regarding the functioning of a website.
 To help give a quick primer, we have added these definitions here for you to help better understand these important concepts.